-The HS75 is designed to have a minimum of 6 inches (150 mm) of spacing between each chamber with the footing of each chamber being parallel to the one next to it.
-The HS180 is designed to have a minimum spacing of 8 inches (200 mm) between the chambers.
+The HS31 and HS75 is designed to have a minimum of 6 inches (150 mm) of spacing between each chamber with the footing of each chamber being parallel to the one next to it.
 (Figure 7) Wider spacing is acceptable and will increase the storage with the additional stone voids as well as spreading the load on the native subgrade material.
 A brick or other spacer is recommended to maintain the required spacing between the chamber feet.